 5. Enlist the Help of Family and Friends

 You cannot set up most party tents by yourself, and bounce houses weigh a lot.
 We’re talking hundreds of pounds per unit.
 You’re going to need help on all of the physical elements of this work.

-Of course, getting help from others doesn’t need to stop there.
+Of course, getting help from others doesn’t have to stop with setup.
 Perhaps you know someone with website design experience.
 Or an aspiring writer who’d love to take on your blog.
 Or maybe your significant other is good at keeping books and managing spreadsheets.
-Get people involved in as many facets of your business as they’d be willing to collaborate on and never be afraid to ask others for help.
+Get people involved in as many facets of your business as they’d be willing to collaborate on and never be afraid to ask for help.

 6. Network as Much as Possible

 To be successful in nearly any industry, who you know is as important as what you sell (or in our case, what you rent).
-Networking is an incredibly important element of successfully running a business in this space, and for lots of good reasons, too.
+Networking is an incredibly important element of successfully running a business in this space, and for lots of good reasons.

-When your competitors are overbooked, who will they refer their business too?
-When a catering company is looking to recommend great wedding tents to their client, who are they going to mention?
-What if an entertainer is booking a big birthday party gig ... wouldn’t it be nice if they mentioned your bounce house rentals?
+When your competitors are overbooked, who will they refer their business to?
+When a catering company is looking to recommend great wedding tents to their client, who will they mention?
+What if an entertainer is booking a big birthday party gig ... wouldn’t it be nice if they mentioned your bounce house rentals